PyroCMS-Addons/menugator-extension/README.md

 ### Menu Group Plugin
-In the admin section, there is a 'Show' button that will show you a quick start integration code so you can quickly intyegarte the mnenus onto your theme.
+In the admin section, there is a 'Show' button that will show you a quick start integration code so you can quickly integrate the menus onto your site theme.

-The below plugin is the ebst way to describe what this can do for your PyroCMS installation.
+The below plugin is the best way to describe what this can do for your PyroCMS installation.
-You could have 4 or 5 different menus for the footer, if you groups them you can display them easily like so;
+You could have 4 or 5 different menus for the footer.
+Now you can group them and display them easily like so;
 ```
     {% for menu in menu_group('footer') %}
             <h5>{{ menu.name }}</h5>